pknight24/pknight24.github.io/index.md

 ### Parker Knight

 I am a doctoral student in biostatistics at Harvard University, supported by an NSF Graduate Research Fellowship.
+My advisor is [Rui Duan](https://sites.google.com/view/ruiduan).

-My research focuses on designing statistical machine learning tools that address real-world constraints, especially data sharing restrictions and covariate shift.
-I am advised by Rui Duan, and also work closely with Tianxi Cai.
+My research develops theory and methods for polygenic risk prediction.
+I like to use tools from high-dimensional statistics and random matrix theory.

 Before coming to Harvard, I was a mathematics major at the University of